William Henry Brodnax: Career

-Early on in his political career, Brodnax was a member of the Whig Party.
-Broadnax was a presidential elector in 1825.
-He served as a delegate in the Virginia Constitutional Convention of 1829-1830 as one of four delegates from the state senatorial district including his home county of Dinwiddie, Brunswick, Lunenburg and Mecklenburg.
+Early in his political career, Brodnax was a member of the Whig Party.
+Broadnax was a presidential elector for losing candidate William Harris Crawford in 1824.

-In August 1831, Brodnax served as commanding general of the Virginia militia during the Nat Turner's Rebellion in Southampton County, Virginia.
-The next month he represented, along with his brother Meriwether Brodnax, several slaves accused of participating in Nat Turner's Rebellion in Sussex.
-Neither of those assertions are supported by the Southampton County, Virginia, court minutes.
-Brodnax is not mentioned in those records, and his brother Meriwether B. Brodnax (sometimes written Merewether B. Broadnax) was a prosecutor, not a defense counsel.
-(Meriwether was listed was defense counsel in Sussex County.)
+In August 1831, Brodnax served as commanding general of the Brunswick and Greensville county militias which suppressed the Nat Turner's Rebellion in Southampton County, Virginia.
+The next month he chaired a special committee to consider petitions relating to free blacks and slaves in Virginia society, and while he personally favored a fuller debate, on January 16, 1832 his committee concluded it "inexpedient for the present to make any legislative enactments for the abolition of slavery."
+One source claims he represented, along with his brother Meriwether Brodnax (a one-term delegate for Southampton County in 1819), several slaves accused of participating in Nat Turner's Rebellion in Sussex County.
+However, surviving court records fail to support either assertions.
+His brother Meriwether B. Brodnax (sometimes written Merewether B. Broadnax) was a prosecutor for Southampton County, not a defense counsel.
+(Meriwether was listed was also defense counsel in Sussex County to the northeast.)
 He was listed in Sussex County Court records.
 Gen. Eppes was in command of the troops in the area.

-In 1832 during the Virginia legislature's debate about slavery Brodnax spoke in favor of colonization of free African Americans.
+Personal life

+Broadnax married Anne Eliza withers, and the couple had four sons and two daughters.

 Death

-Brodnax died of cholera on October 23, 1834, and was buried in the cemetery at Dimwiddie County Courthouse.
+Brodnax died of cholera on October 23, 1834, and was buried in the cemetery at Dinwiddie County Courthouse.
 His will was probated in Dinwiddie County in December 1834.